alperenproo/ovson/README.md

 - Colors will be reworked
 - Some modules still experimental
 - Tab stats will be fully reworked
-- Changeable command prefix

 ---

 # Known Issues
 - Threading is optimized for speed, which may cause initial burst
 - Smoother loading improvements planned
+- Breaks Vape's antibot

 ---

 # Supported Clients
 - Lunar — Tested
-- Badlion — Beta
+- Badlion — Tested
 - Forge — Beta
 - Vanilla — Beta